|Road:||M27 between J3 and J4|

 The older of the two sides, Rownhams westbound opened a short while after the M27 and consists of a white building with several hexagonal points, brown tinted windows and bare brick indoors.
 It is designed to be relatively well camouflaged, with the whole complex being lower than that of the motorway and the main entrance being unusually discreet for a service station.

 A local planning inspectorate wanted to see the views preserved by way of a rooftop garden, but this was prohibitively expensive.

 Although this hasn't been taken as seriously over time, the success of the screening was compromised most in 2008 when the M27 was widened and the majority of the trees that separated it from the services were removed, creating a large tarmac area.
 Part of this achievement had already been compromised when the original dreams for a grass roof were written off as being too expensive.

 Eastbound traffic could access the site through a subway, rather than a traditional bridge, which came out at the former coach entrance to the services, which is now very quiet.
 This could be some indication of what Hatfield would have looked like.

 Despite planning permission suggesting otherwise, it doesn't look like this building has ever been extended.
 One early 2000s plan would have added a curved aluminium roof to the building.
-A plaque inside marks the opening of a "RoadChef development" on the 1st July 1985, but it's not clear what this is - it could even be the eastbound services.
+A plaque inside marks the opening of a "RoadChef development" on 1 July 1985, but it's not clear what this is - it could even be the eastbound services.

 Branding and Layout